ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 ## Getting started with UltiSnips

 ### Installation
 UltiSnips follows the default Vim plugin installation procedure.
 I assume you will be able to install UltiSnips on your own.
-If you have never installed a Vim plugin before, I suggest you learn to do that first.
-The official documentation is `:help package`, while tutorials with screenshots and richer format abound on the web.
+If you have never installed a Vim plugin before, you should learn to do that first.
+The official documentation is `:help package`, while tutorials with pictures and other bells and whistles abound on the web.

+Note: UltiSnips comes without snippets---you have to write your own or use an existing snippet database.
+The canonical source of existing snippets is GitHub user `honza`'s [`vim-snippets`](https://github.com/honza/vim-snippets) repository.
+But before you run off and download someone else's snippets, I encourage you to ask yourself:

+1. Do I know where snippets live on my file system?
+1. Do I know how to write and edit snippets to suit my particular needs?

+Whether you write your own snippets, use someone else's, or a mix of both, your experience will be better in the long run if the answer to both questions is a definitive "yes".
+Avoid the trap of blindly copying from the Internet without understanding what's going on under the hood.

 ### First steps
-UltiSnips comes without snippets---you have to write your own or use an existing snippet database.
-The canonical source of existing snippets is GitHub user `honza`'s [`vim-snippets` repository](https://github.com/honza/vim-snippets).
-Even if you use someone else's snippets, I encourage you to understand (i) where snippets live on your file system and (ii) how to write and edit snippets to suit your particular needs.
+**TODO** write a snippet for writing snippets.

 After installing UltiSnips you should configure...
 1. the key you use to trigger (expand) snippets (linked to  `g:UltiSnipsExpandTrigger`),